 “As we work toward the next Index, we will use this latest methodology to guide and steer pharmaceutical companies, and how they match with the many solutions and practices identified in previous iterations of the Index.
 This research could not be more relevant given the current COVID-19 pandemic and the UN’s calls for the achievement of Sustainable Development Goals and universal health coverage within the next decade.”
 Danny Edwards, Research Programme Manager for the Access to Medicine Index.

 The Access to Medicine Foundation is now beginning the process of data collection, verification, scoring and analysis for the next Index.
 The next Index is currently planned for publication in late 2021.
 Download the full Methodology Report for the 2021 Access to Medicine Index.

 About the Access to Medicine Foundation

 The Access to Medicine Foundation is an independent non-profit organisation based in the Netherlands, which analyses how the world's largest pharmaceutical companies are addressing access to medicine.
 Its mission is to stimulate and guide pharmaceutical companies to do more for the people who live in low- and middle-income countries.
 The Foundation defines the actions pharmaceutical companies can and should be taking through a process of stakeholder consensus building, gathering the views of independent experts in global health, access to medicine and the industry.
-The Foundation is funded by UK Aid, the Dutch Ministry of Foreign Affairs, the Bill & Melinda Gates Foundation and the Dutch Ministry of Health, Welfare and Sport.
+The Foundation is funded by UK Aid, the Dutch Ministry of Foreign Affairs, the Bill & Melinda Gates Foundation, the Dutch Ministry of Health, Welfare and Sport, and AXA Investment Managers.

 The Methodology for the 2021 Access to Medicine Index